Patterns of Sexual Behavior: Evaluations in books

-Anne Bolin and Patricia Whelehan identified Patterns of Sexual Behavior as a book that was highly influential in the study of sexual behavior in Perspectives on Human Sexuality (1999).
-They wrote that it provided the intellectual foundation for the later research of Masters and Johnson.
-Andrew Paul Lyons and Harriet Lyons argued Irregular Connections: A History of Anthropology and Sexuality (2004) that Patterns of Sexual Behavior was comprehensive for its time but nevertheless contained a number of self-imposed limitations.
+Andrew Paul Lyons and Harriet Lyons argued in Irregular Connections: A History of Anthropology and Sexuality (2004) that Patterns of Sexual Behavior was comprehensive for its time but nevertheless contained a number of self-imposed limitations.
 Its authors limited their definition of sexual behavior to "behavior involving stimulation and excitation of the sexual organs," and made no attempt to explore sexual symbolism.
 While acknowledging that their study might have implications for psychology and psychoanalysis, they felt themselves unqualified to explore specific questions pertaining to this field.
 They claimed to make no judgements of moral value, though their study is considered supportive of sexual relativism.
 Lyons and Lyons credited them with "making homosexual behavior more visible and more acceptable within the culture of its time."